design-automation/mobius-sim-funcs/documentation/util.md

 **Description:** Merges data from another model into this model.
 This is the same as importing the model, except that no collection is created.

+For specifying the location of the GI Model, you can either specify a URL, or the name of a file in LocalStorage.
+In the latter case, you do not specify a path, you just specify the file name, e.g. 'my_model.gi'

 **Parameters:**
-  * *input\_data:* The location of the GI Model to import into this model to.
+  * *input\_data:* The location of the GI Model to import into this model.

 **Returns:** Text that summarises the comparison between the two models.